njustesen/botbowl/docs/cython_development.md

 Currently, the framework has one cython module in `cython_pathfinding`.
 It implements same interface its python counterpart `python_pathfinding` but is about ten times faster.

-To make getting started with the framework as easily as possible, no compiled moduled should be *required* to use ffai because it requires a C/C++ compiler.
+To make getting started with the framework as easily as possible, no compiled moduled should be *required* to use botbowl because it requires a C/C++ compiler.
 So all cython modules shall have a python counterparts.
 If you want to write a new cython module this the suggested way workflow:
  1. Write tests that fail.
  2. Write python code that passes the tests.